cuyass/cuyass/README.md

 # Hi, I'm Marion!

 ## WIP Full Stack Developer × Cybersecurity Analyst
-I'm a fullstack developer with a passion for cybersecurity, currently transitioning my career toward becoming a cybersecurity analyst.
+I'm a fullstack developer with a passion for cybersecurity.
 I love building secure applications and breaking into systems (ethically, of course!).

 ---